ananyan/ananyan.github.io/_projects/5_project.md

 </div>
 In addition, we presented a demonstration of the system in front of over 1000 people:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tNz5Y4lebsY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Reflection
+This was the first time I worked on a team of this size and it was a great exercise in figuring out how to divide into sub-teams while ensuring the subsystems could be integrated in the end.
+An important part of the process for this project was talking to and learning from many different stakeholders.
+Since the problem here is at a larger scale than a typical consumer product, a device such as Sentry would be facing many more types of stakeholders than anything I had worked on in the past.
+In addition, working on an infrastructure-related product allowed me to get a system-level view of design, thinking about not only the technical aspects, but also service-related aspects, such as how maintenance would work or how any failures would be handled.